-Most Microsoft Office refresher courses focus on the most recent versions of specific programs, including Microsoft Word 2010 and Microsoft Word 2013.
+Most Microsoft Office refresher courses focus on the most recent versions of specific programs, including Microsoft Word 2003, Microsoft Word 2010, and Microsoft Word 2013.
 As a result, students typically choose the course specific to the program they will be using most often.
-Read on to learn about some common Microsoft Office refresher courses.

 List of Common Refresher Courses

 Microsoft Access Course

 The standard Microsoft Access refresher covers the basics of the program's primary functions, as well as the creation and management of a database.
 In addition to standard commands and uses, course material covers tables, queries, reports and other tools provided by Access.
 The curriculum generally begins with database creation, then moves into editing and reporting.
 Some classes may also include a look at the program's security features.
 Keyboarding and mouse skills are commonly required for this course.

 This course reintroduces students to the basics of Microsoft Excel and the creation and management of spreadsheets, as well as techniques for proper printing of Excel spreadsheets.
 Students are instructed in the program's systems for entering, editing and formatting spreadsheet data, including the use of the auto fill and auto sum functions.
 Advanced classes may focus on topics such as templates, illustration tools and advanced formatting, and are usually aimed toward a general increase in productivity when using the Excel program.